 For first-time fraud under $5,000, probation, community service, and fines are more likely than incarceration.

 Many fraud cases are resolved through plea bargaining rather than going to trial.
 Fraud over $5,000 increases the likelihood of a trial and imprisonment for convictions.
-Early intervention by your Strategic Criminal Defence lawyer increases the chance of a favorable outcome.
+Early intervention by a Strategic Criminal Defence lawyer increases the chance of a favorable outcome.

 In Calgary, local prosecutors frequently cite ‘breach of trust’ (e.g., employer-employee fraud) or the targeting of vulnerable seniors as reasons to seek sentences at the higher end of the ranges indicated above.